-The Office of Engagement leads and manages UniSC’s strategy as an engaged university that advances the social, economic, and environmental wellbeing of its regions and beyond.
+The Office of Engagement leads and manages UniSC’s community-focused commitment to working with and for our diverse communities to advance the social, economic, and environmental wellbeing of its regions and beyond.

 The Office of Engagement is committed to partnering with the community through continuing education opportunities across a broad range of topics.
-We offer short course options to advance your knowledge and skills or simply to provide a channel for your creativity.
+We offer short course options to advance your knowledge and skills.
 For more information contact the Office of Engagement.

 Collaborations and Memberships